athul/mailmon/README.md

 # Mailmon

-MailMon is an Mass Emailer with a Vue Frontend and a Go Backend(Gin) and uses Gmail's SMTP(with ) to send emails to groups of People.
+MailMon is a Mass Emailer with a Vue Frontend and a Go Backend(Gin) and uses Gmail's SMTP to send emails to groups of People.

 Mailmon is made and currently used for a sending emails to all students in My class and for educational purposes.